WedadAnbtawi95/CoronavirusNL/README.md

 ![Coronavirus Map for 11 March 2020 (US part not shown here)](map.PNG)

-Using Prophet algorithm, forecasting fot the confimed cases number was done for the upcoming 3 months.
-As prediction, by June we are reaching more than 300K coronavirus cases!
+Using the Prophet algorithm, forecasting for the confirmed cases number was done for the upcoming 3 months.
+As a prediction, by June we are reaching more than 300K coronavirus cases!

 ![Coronavirus Cases Prediction for 3 Months](predictionCases.PNG)